paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Application of Amendment by Pub.
 L. 117–81
 Pub.
 L. 117–81, div.
 B, title XXVIII, § 2801(b), Dec.
 27, 2021, 135 Stat.
 2184, provided that: “Subparagraph (E) of [section 2851(c)(1) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2851/c/1&num=0&edition=prelim), United States Code, as added by subsection (a)(2), and subparagraph (F) of such section, as amended by subsection (a)(3), shall apply with respect to a military department Facilities Sustainment, Restoration, and Modernization project described in such subparagraphs for which an award of a contract or delivery order for the project is made on or after June 1, 2022.”

+#### Implementation of Comptroller General Recommendations Relating to Information Sharing To Improve Oversight of Military Construction
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2817, Dec.
+18, 2025, 139 Stat.
+1304, provided that: “Not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall— “(1) implement the recommendations of the Comptroller General of the United States in the report titled ‘Military Construction: Better Information Sharing Would Improve DOD’s Oversight’ (GAO–24–106499; published September 16, 2024); or “(2) if the Secretary does not implement any such recommendation, submit to the Committees on Armed Services of the Senate and the House of Representatives a report explaining why the Secretary has not implemented those recommendations.”

 #### Implementation of Internet Site
 Pub.
 L. 109–163, div.
 B, title XXVIII, § 2803(b), Jan.
 6, 2006, 119 Stat.
 3506, provided that: “The Internet site required by subsection (c) of [section 2851 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2851), United States Code, as added by subsection (a), shall be available to the persons referred to in paragraph (3) of such subsection not later than July 15, 2006.”